Frequently Asked Questions

 Since we are 10 hours behind, if you have any issues while you are on your way, please contact Tanzania directly at +255 754 400141.
 This is our 24-hour duty phone number.

-To communicate with your loved ones back home, we recommend WhatsApp.
+To call your loved ones or work back home, we recommend WhatsApp.
 Download it to your phone and call or text when you have wifi.
 The other person also has to have WhatsApp on their phone.
-Usually, only the hotel lobbies and a few restaurants have wifi and there is no wifi or cellular on the Mountain.
+Usually, only the hotel lobbies and a few restaurants have wifi and there is limited wifi and no cellular signal on the Mountain.

 - Binoculars